aggarwalmansi1836-debug/nayepankh-foundation/README.md

 # nayepankh-foundation
-this repository has tasks that made fo internship of web development
+this repository has tasks that made for internship of web development